freemil80/freemil-ds-portfolio/README.md

 ## 📌 About Me

-Hello, I’m **Theophilus Agyekum**, a Chemistry graduate with a strong interest in scientific research and data analysis.
+Hello, I am **Theophilus Agyekum**, a Chemistry graduate with a strong interest in scientific research and data analysis.
 My academic background, combined with technical training from the **Generation Ghana Data Analyst program**, equips me with the skills to support data-driven innovation.
 I am particularly passionate about applying data analytics in **organometallic research** to drive advancements in energy, medicine, and sustainable chemistry.

 By integrating programming skills in Python and SQL with visualization tools like Power BI, I focus on uncovering insights from scientific datasets, improving experimental efficiency, and enabling evidence-based discovery.
 I value scientific accuracy, critical thinking, and the translation of complex data into practical outcomes that support **real-world solutions**.

 ---